 Can I get a Law degree online?

 The short answer is, yes.
 Griffith’s LLB (Hons) is available full-time, part-time and through blended learning at both our Dublin and Cork campuses.
-Full-time study takes place during the day and if that doesn’t suit, you may be interested in our part-time law degree.
-A part-time law degree with evening classes ensure learners can balance studies alongside existing commitments.
-Finally blended learning is available for those who prefer to conduct their studies online at a time that suits them.
+Full-time study takes place during the day and if that doesn’t suit you, you may be interested in our part-time law degree.
+A part-time law degree with evening classes ensures learners can balance studies alongside existing commitments.
+Finally, blended learning is available for those who prefer to conduct their studies online at a time that suits them.